emir3100/SmmaWebsite/README.md

 # SmmaWebsite
-This is a responsive website for social media marketing agency
+This is a responsive website for social media marketing agency.
+Website is live [here.](https://www.luxgrowth.io)

 What is included in the website:
 - Landing Page, using calendly for booking calls